 The clone library and DGGE analysis revealed a large diversity of bacteria of which some have not been associated previously with wounds: Brevibacterium casei, Corynebacterium simulans, Corynebacterium amycolatum.
-A. schaalii, P. harei, F. gonidiaformans, Bacteroides tectus, Achromobacter xylosoxidans, A. faecalis, and some uncultured bacteria.
+A. schaalii, P. harei, F. gonidiaformans, Bacteroides tectus, Achromobacter XJosoxidans, A. faecalis, and some uncultured bacteria.
 B. casei has been identified as an opportunistic pathogen in immunocompromised patients.
-The case reports by Reinert et al. 33 and Brazzola et al. 34 are examples, describing that B. casei needs a host with reduced immune system in order to initiate infection.
+The case reports by Reinert et al.33 and Brazzola et al.34 are examples, describing that B. casei needs a host with reduced immune system in order to initiate infection.
 Two other bacteria from phylum Actinobacteria (C. simulans and C. amycolatum) were also identified.
 The Corynebacteria are known as an aerobe and ubiquitous on human skin and are all opportunistic pathogens.
-C. amycolatum is frequently isolated from clinical specimens and infected wounds and it is resistant to most antibiotics whereas C. simulans is a rare species found previously in blood and bile samples.
-36 A. schaalii is a Gram-positive bacterium resembling normal skin flora and it is often overlooked by culture methods due to its slow growth in ambient air.
-Recently A. schaalii has been found as a pathogen in 10 cases of urinary infection.
-37 P. harei belongs to the anaerobic Gram-positive family Peptostreptococcaceae, which is a heterogeneous family of opportunistic pathogens in 10 cases of urinary infection.
-37 P. harei belongs to the anaerobic Gram-positive family Peptostreptococcaceae, which is a heterogeneous family of opportunistic pathogens in 10 cases of urinary infection.
-37 P. harei belongs to the anaerobic Gram-positive family Peptostreptococcaceae, which is a heterogeneous family of opportunistic pathogens in 10 cases of urinary infection.
-37 P. harei belongs to the anaerobic Gram-positive family pertonstreptococcaceae, which is a heterogeneous family of opportunistic pathogens in 10 cases of urinary infection.
-37 P. harei belongs to the anaerobic Gram-positive family pertonstreptococcaceae, which sole pathogen in a foot abscess.
-The Fusobacteria are Gram-negative anaerobes found in the human gastrointestinal tract.
-Here, they are a part of the polymicrobial flora but they are also involved in a variety of different diseases.
-The phylum Fusobacterium is often associated with chronic wounds.
-F. gonidiaformans is a rare type of Fusobacterium species isolated previously from infected dog bites. and from skin infections.
-In both surveys, the F. gonidiaformans constituted a very small percentage of the isolated bacteria.
+C. amycolatum is frequently isolated from clinical specimens and infected wounds and it is resistant to most antibiotics35 whereas C. simulans is a rare species found previously in blood and bile samples.36 A. schaalii is a Gram-positive bacterium resembling normal skin flora and it is often overlooked by culture methods due to its slow growth in ambient air.
+Recently A. schaali has been found as a pathogen in 10 cases of urinary infection.37 P. harei belongs to the anaerobic Gram-positive family Peptostreptococaceae, which is a heterogeneous family of opportunistic pathogens colonizing the skin and the mucosal surfaces of humans.35 H. kunzii has been isolated previously from human skin and from diabetic foot wounds.
+It is mainly identified as a part of a polymicrobial community38 but it has also been seen as the sole pathogen in a foot abscess.39 The Fusobacteria are Gram-negative anacrobes found in the human gastrointestinal tract.
+Here, they are a part of the polymicrobial flora but they are also involved in a variety of different diseases.40 The phylum Fusobacterium is often associated with chronic wounds.41 F. gonidiaformans is a rare type of Fusobacterium species isolated previously from infected dog bites42 and from skin infections.43 In both surveys, the F. gonidiaformans constituted a very small percentage of the isolated bacteria.
 A. xylosoxidans and A. faecalis are both aerobe Gram-negative Betaproteobacteria from the Alcaligenaceae family.
 They are ubiquitous in the environment but rarely involved with human disease.
-They have been isolated from blood cultures of various immunosuppressed patients. and also appeared in a recent study of chronic wounds by Dowd et al. The uncultured Porphyromonas (DQ130022) was identified previously from the forearm of a healthy human. and the uncultured bacterium (AY958901) was identified from the vaginal epithelium of a healthy woman.
+They have been isolated from blood cultures of various immunosuppressed patients44 and also appeared in a recent study of Porphyrononas (DQ130022) was identified previously from the forearm of a healthy human45 and the uncultured bacterium (AY958901) was identified from the vaginal epitheling and the specified from the vaginal epitheling and the specified from the vaginal epitheling and the specified from the vaginal epitheling from the forearm of a healthy human45 and the uncultured bacterium (AY958901) was identified from the vaginal epitheling from the vaginal epitheling from the forearm of a healthy human46 and the uncultured bacterium (AY958901) was identified from the vaginal epitheling from the forearm of a healthy human46 and the uncultured bacterium (AY958901) was identified from the vaginal epitheling from the forearm of a healthy human46 and the uncultured bacterium (AY958901) was identified from the vaginal epitheling from the forearm of a healthy human46 and the uncultured bacterium (AY958901) was identified from the vaginal epitheling from the forearm for a healthy human46 and the uncultured bacterium (AY958901) was identified from the vaginal epitheling from the forearm for a healthy human46 and the uncultured bacterium (AY958901) wa